Background

 • Cognitive processing therapy (CPT) and prolonged exposure (PE) for PTSD

-• Behavioral activation for depression/grief
+• Behavioral activation for depression and grief

 • Exposure therapies for anxiety